NuGrid/NuDocker/README.md

 3. Download und unpack an old mesa version, assuming mesa-r5329 in these instructions
 4. Download this git repo, assuming its on your Desktop in these instructions, e.g. `git clone https://github.com/NuGrid/NuDocker.git`
 5. Change directory into the NuDocker repo dir, e.g. `cd ~/tmp/NuDocker` (change this command according to where you have cloned the NuDocker repo into).
-6. Execute the terminal command `% ./bin/start_and_login.sh mesa-r5329 nugrid/nudome:16.0 /Users/YOURUSERNAME/Desktop/mesa-r5329` where you would change the last path name to where **you** have saved the mesa source tree, and where you select the correct version of nudome as specified in table below and where you select as a second argument the name for your docker containter.
+6. Execute the terminal command `% ./bin/start_and_login.sh mesa-r5329 nugrid/nudome:16.0 /Users/YOURUSERNAME/Desktop/mesa-r5329` where you would change the last path name to where **you** have saved the mesa source tree **in step 3 above**, and where you select the correct version of nudome as specified in table below and where you select as a second argument the name for your docker containter.
 7. Build mesa
 ```
 % cd mesa